 How will I take care of myself in the meantime?

 You do not have to go through this journey alone.
-Lean on your closest friends, look for local support groups, and find a divorce attorney you can trust.
+Lean on your closest friends, look for local support groups, and find an attorney you can trust.

 5 Steps To Take When Preparing for Divorce

 Pre-planning and getting organized is critical to set yourself up for success during and after your divorce.
-Our trusted family law attorneys have put together the steps you should take when preparing for a divorce.
+Our trusted attorneys have put together the steps you should take when preparing for a divorce.

 1. Educate Yourself About the Divorce Process